TheThingsNetwork/docs/doc/content/lorawan/regional-limitations-of-rf-use/_index.md

 The dwell time for LoRaWAN in the US902-928 band refers to the amount of time that a device spends on a specific channel before switching to the next channel.
 The dwell time is an important parameter for LoRaWAN devices as it helps to ensure that the devices are able to successfully transmit data while avoiding interference with other devices.

-The value of dwell time for LoRaWAN for the US902-928 band is 400ms.
-This means that the device should spend 400 ms on each channel before switching to the next channel.

-When designing and operating devices in the US ISM band, it is important to take this dwell time limitation into account.
+For the US ISM band, the [dwell time](https://www.thethingsindustries.com/docs/reference/glossary/) for transmitting a LoRaWAN message must not exceed 400 ms. It is important to consider this dwell time limitation when designing and operating devices.
 For example, if a device is transmitting data at a high rate, it may need to use a faster hopping rate in order to comply with the 400 ms dwell time limitation.

 Both end devices and gateways are also limited to a maximum EIRP of +30 dBm.
 The maximum EIRP can be maintained by adjusting the transmitter power, antenna gain, or cable loss.

 The downlink channel for the RX1 receive window is based on the uplink channel that was used to send the preceding uplink.
 The default downlink channel for the RX2 receive window is 923.3 MHz with a data rate of DR8.

 For Class B beacons, the US902-928 band uses 8 frequencies 923.3, 923.9, 924.5, 925.1, 925.7, 926.3, 926.9, 927.5 starting at 923.3 MHz on a rotation basis.
-For LoRaWAN relays, channel 0 uses 916.7 MHz and 919.9 MHz for WOR transmissions respectively, and channel 1 uses 918.3 MHz and 921.5 MHz for WOR ACK transmissions respectively.
+For LoRaWAN relays, channel 0 is used for WOR transmissions with a frequency range of 916.7 MHz to 919.9 MHz, while channel 1 is used for WOR ACK transmissions with a frequency range of 918.3 MHz to 921.5 MHz.

-It is also important to note that there may be additional regulatory requirements and certifications that must be met in order to legally operate in the ISM band in specific countries.
-It is highly recommended to have your LoRaWAN end device [certified](https://lora-alliance.org/lorawan-certification/) by the LoRa Alliance® before releasing it to the market.
+It is important to note that there may be additional regulatory requirements and certifications that must be met to legally operate in the ISM band, such as obtaining approval or certification from organizations such as the [FCC, ICASA, RED, R&TTE, etc](https://www.element.com/nucleus/2018/wireless-devices-a-guide-to-compliance-in-the-us-and-eu).
+Getting your LoRaWAN end device [certified](https://lora-alliance.org/lorawan-certification/) by the LoRa Alliance® before releasing it to the market is also highly recommended.